MediaJelArchives/coding-challenge/README.md

 ## Configuration

-Make sure to modify these files with your actual IP:
+Make sure to modify these files with your actual IP

 ```
 /graphqlconfig.yml: